Capacitive power supply

 Basic diagram of a circuit for AC to DC converter.
 Rectifying diode bridge and 100uF C2 capacitor are visible in the center.

 A capacitive power supply or capacitive dropper is a type of power supply that uses the capacitive reactance of a capacitor to reduce higher AC mains voltage to a lower DC voltage.

 It is a relatively inexpensive method compared to typical solutions using a transformer, however, a relatively large mains-voltage capacitor is required and its capacitance must increase with the output current, which leads to a higher-cost and bulky capacitor.
-The primary downside of this type of power supply is the lack of galvanic isolation between the input and output, which means the output side is a dangerous shock hazard.
+The primary downside of this type of power supply is the lack of galvanic isolation between the input and output, which means the output side is a potential shock hazard.
 For safety reasons, this type of power supply and every circuit connected to it must be double insulated in all places where a person could come into electrical contact with it.
 In addition, failure of a single component can result in unacceptably high voltages at the output.
 For instance, if the Zener diode in the circuit shown should fail open, there will result a gradually-rising voltage at the output, eventually reaching the input (AC) voltage.

 Capacitive power supplies typically have a low power factor.

 By the equation of state for capacitance, where $I_c = C \frac{\mathrm{d}V}{\mathrm{d}t}$, the current is limited to: 1 amp, per farad, per volt-rms, per radian (of phase).
 Or $2\pi$ amps, per farad, per volt-rms, per hertz.